DanielKobina/10d-statistics/Implementations/Day_3/Probability_II.md

 **Question 2:**
 You draw 2 cards from a standard 52-card deck without replacing them.
 What is the probability that both cards are of the same suit?

-*Thought process:* Determine probability of picking a specific suit from full deck: 13/52. <br />
+*Thought process:* Determine the probability of picking a specific suit from the full deck: 13/52. <br />
 With that one card gone, there are 12 cards of the same suit and 51 total cards remaining.
 Therefore there is a 12/51 chance of the next card also being the same suit.

 **Answer: 12/51**